 Only Türkiye recognizes the TRNC.
 The island has been peaceful for decades, but the political situation remains unresolved.

 Most people live in Cyprus proper, where Greek is the official language.
-The historical bonds between Cyprus and Greece are very strong, and the Greek Cypriot territory is where most travelers go to.
+The historical bonds between Cyprus and Greece are very strong, and the Greek Cypriot territory is where most travelers go.

-While I haven’t been to Greece yet (hopefully later this summer), those who’ve been to both places say that it definitely feels like a Greek island: not very surprising since Cypriots are ethnically Greek and the island is somewhat of a continuation of the many Greek islands further west.
+It definitely feels similar to the 3 Greek islands I visited.
+That’s not very surprising since Cypriots are ethnically Greek and the island is somewhat of a continuation of the many Greek islands further west.

 I promised I’d give my impressions of the country, so let’s start with that.